stor0095/AppliedProjectTestingDemo/README.md

 Side note: Everything you send is being sent to the api.ai 'agent', therefore you will get a text response that is translated to voice.

-### BUG ALERT:
-If you send a voice command to the agent, he will respond, however, the Audio Engine seems to be disabling the speakers so you can't hear his response.
-But if you send a text message to agent you will hear his voice.